fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 For this course, we'll use [GitHub Actions](https://github.com/features/actions).
 It is an obvious choice since we're using GitHub anyway.
 We can get a robust CI solution working immediately without any hassle of setting up a server or configuring a third-party cloud-based service.

-Besides it is easy to take into use, GitHub Actions is a good choice from other respects.
+Besides being easy to take into use, GitHub Actions is a good choice in other respects.
 It might be the best cloud-based solution at the moment.
 It has gained lots of popularity since its initial release in November 2019.

 </div>